 Over the last five years Tuhi has used his strong financial services background to help several hundred Māori, Pasifika and NZ whānau improve their financial literacy; mainly assisting families with budgeting, savings and debt reduction plans.

 Mary Holm writes a personal finance Q&A column in the Weekend Herald, presents a financial segment on RNZ, and is a best-selling author and seminar presenter on personal finance.
 Mary was also a founding director of the Financial Markets Authority.
 She holds an MBA in finance from the University of Chicago.
 Mary has been the business editor of the Auckland Sun and Auckland Star, and a member of the Capital Markets Development Task Force and the Savings Working Group.
+Mary was awarded an ONZM in June 2020 to recognise her service to financial literacy education in New Zealand.

 Roger J Kerr